 Other BASE Unit Functions

 Biostatistical support is available to all Cancer Center members and their laboratories.
 Peer-reviewed funded research projects of JCCC investigators represent the highest priority.
-Short-term tasks of interest to individual investigators that do not have available funding for statistical co-investigators are given some support on a first-come, first-served basis.

 Selected projects supported by BASE